syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action, once popup is opened.
+Fires the action, once the popup is opened.

 <table class="params">
 <thead>